siddhesh-c-patil/Financial-Modeling/README.md

 * Open the Excel file in Microsoft Excel
 * Modify the assumptions to see how projections change
 * Review forecasted financial statements and insights

+### Project Takeaways

+* Built an end-to-end financial projection model using a sample dataset
+* Understanding of scenario-based financial analysis